niaz151/react-native-img-search/README.md

 - Searchbar results appear in real-time as the user types

+- App styling to responsive across various screen sizes (although optimized for Iphone X)

 ## Notes ##

-- I would have used Snack.io to host this sample, however, the 'react-native-elements' package is not compatible with default package versions on Snack.io
+- I would have used Snack.io to host this sample, however, the 'react-native-elements' package is not compatible with default package versions on Snack.io, and there persists an RNC View Error

 - It is best practice to hide the API_KEY in an .env file but , for the purposes of this project and its functionality, I decided not to do so